 Smithsonite Rough Stone

 This was not Smithson's only claim to fame.
 Smithson was not only a important scientist, he was also a shrewd investor who amassed a considerable fortune during his lifetime.
-Though he had never visited the United States, his will stipulated that his wealth should go "to the United States of America, to found at Washington, an establishment for the increase and diffusion of knowledge among men."
+Though he had never visited the United States, his will stipulated that his wealth should go "to the United States of America, to found at Washington, an establishment for the increase and diffusion of knowledge among men".
 In 1846 the Smithsonian Institution was founded with Smithson's fortune.

 Smithsonite and hemimorphite often have a similar appearance, with both occurring in blue, green or turquoise hues.
 However, smithsonite can also be found in pink.
 The two minerals have similar hardness (5 on the Mohs scale) but smithsonite has a significantly higher density of 4.00 to 4.65, compared to 3.30 to 3.50 for hemimorphite.
-In fact smithsonite is one of the denser gem materials, with a density higher than sapphire and ruby.
+In fact smithsonite is one of the denser gem materials, with a density higher than that of sapphire and ruby.

 Smithsonite and hemimorphite also differ in their crystal systems.
 Smithsonite forms in the trigonal crystal system while hemimorphite forms orthorhombic crystals.
-Both minerals are usually found in aggregate form in nature, rather than in pure crystals.
+Both minerals are usually found in aggregate form in nature, rather than as pure crystals.